Alecto3-D/testable-greeter/README.md

 # testable-greeter

 "The team hasn't implemented any automated tests or created a mechanism for automated deployments of this service to any of the existing environments (dev, test, demo, production) yet."

 This looks like our first target.
 Getting a build pipeline going is good for morale, it allows developers to see the downstream effects.
 It reduces friction and distance from production.

 Most of the shops I've been at have a Jenkins or Bamboo installed already, but maybe there is a more lightweight solution.

+Is this a TDD shop?

 Maybe CI is something that is best hosted outside the company, but it's in fashion to have an in-house solution: an argument can be made from a security perspective.

-I'm tempted to try out https://buildbot.net/, for its built in understanding of python issues, but in this scenario, I'm not sure if that would be the most useful choice for the team that has to maintain this install.
+I'm tempted to try out [https://buildbot.net/], for its built in understanding of python issues, but in this scenario, I'm not sure if that would be the most useful choice for the team that has to maintain this install.

 Nonetheless, I need something I can commit inside a four hour window, and buildbot seems simple enough.